jnk0le/simple-crt/README.md

 # simple crt
-Absolute minimum and optimized startup/newlib-stub/semihosting code for use with e.g. eclipse iot (mcu on eclipse) /w gcc.
+Absolute minimum and optimized startup/newlib-stub/semihosting code for use with e.g. eclipse embedded cdt (mcu on eclipse) /w gcc.

 for use with